-Our mission is to ensure that educators engage special needs students with high-quality, intentional instruction to ensure growth and personal success.
+Our mission is to ensure that educators engage students with disabilities with high-quality, intentional instruction to ensure growth and personal success.

-Our special needs students will be enabled individuals prepared for personal success.
+Our students with disabilities will be enabled individuals prepared for personal success.

-- All special needs students are general education students first.
+- All students with disabilities are general education students first

-- Individual needs, not labels, programs, or places drive decisions for special needs students
+- Individual needs, not labels, programs, or places drive decisions for students with disabilities

-- A full continuum of services is assured for all special needs students.
+- A full continuum of services is assured for all students with disabilities

-- Quality educators hold high expectations and have a growth mindset for all special needs students
+- Quality educators hold high expectations and have a growth mindset for all students with disabilities

-- Special needs students are the shared responsibility of school leaders, staff, parents, students, and community
+- Students with disabilities are the shared responsibility of school leaders, staff, parents, students, and community

-- All special needs students will be in positive learning environments guided by engaged and qualified teachers and staff.
+- All students with disabilities will be in positive learning environments guided by engaged and qualified teachers and staff

-- Communication, collaboration, and cooperation are essential to the provision of quality services for special needs students.
+- Communication, collaboration, and cooperation are essential to the provision of quality services for students with disabilities

-- The delivery of quality curriculum and instruction empowers special needs students to be meaningfully connected to educational experiences.
+- The delivery of quality curriculum and instruction empowers students with disabilities to be meaningfully connected to educational experiences.